 - Inspect your hot tub’s hardware and wiring.
 Be on the lookout for damage due to wear and tear, pests, and chemical imbalance.

 - Have a professional perform a tune-up.
 They’ll evaluate all your hardware and wiring for potential issues, inside and out.

 - Inspect your cover.
 Keep an eye out for physical damage, moisture absorption, and mildew or mold infestations.

 - Replace or update your hot tub maintenance calendar.
 As the years go by, you’ll learn what works best for you and your hot tub.
 The new year is the perfect time for adjustments to next year’s maintenance schedule.

-3 Tip for Hot Tub Maintenance While on Vacation
+3 Hot Tub Care Tips While You’re On Vacation

 With just a little bit of extra work before you head out of town, you can sit back and enjoy your trip without worrying how your hot tub will handle being ignored for a week or more.